 Current and recent research projects

-Co-investigator, Translation and translanguaging: Investigating linguistic and cultural transformations in superdiverse wards in four UK cities (2014-2018) (AHRC).
+Translation and translanguaging: Investigating linguistic and cultural transformations in superdiverse wards in four UK cities (TLang) (2014-2018) (AHRC) (Co-investigator).

-Applicant and lead researcher, HENNA (Harehills ESOL Needs Neighbourhood Audit) project (2010-2011) (Leeds City Council).
+HENNA (Harehills ESOL Needs Neighbourhood Audit) project (2010-2011) (Leeds City Council) (Applicant and lead researcher).

-Applicant and lead researcher, Identity Online project (2007-2010) (British Academy) and Teacher Identity project.
+Identity Online project (2007-2010) (British Academy) and Teacher Identity project (Applicant and lead researcher).

 Other professional activities